 |PPO (Preferred Provider Organization)||No||Yes||High|

 |EPO (Exclusive Provider Organization)||No||No||Medium|

-Just remember that your insurance network doesn’t affect the type of health insurance you get.
-You can find HMO and PPO versions of Affordable Care Act plans, employer insurance plans, and short-term health plans.
+These various types of health insurance are available through different markets.
+For example, you can find HMO or PPO versions in Affordable Care Act plans, employer insurance plans, and short-term health plans.

 4 Network Types: What’s the Difference?